 Thank you to all of those who have provided comments through the review process and assisted to prepare this document.
 It now remains for the wider Otago community to have their say and we welcome your feedback through the submission process.

-Together we can create an RPS that benefits of all Otago's communities now, and into the future.
+Together we can create a Regional Policy Statement that benefits all of Otago's communities now, and into the future.

 Stephen Woodhead Chairman Otago Regional Council